Vaishali1830/Signup-Page/README.md

 * Click the Signup button to submit the form.
 * The backend will process the form data, validate inputs, hash the password, and store the user in the MongoDB database.
 * Upon successful signup, users are redirected to the login page (and a success message will be displayed).
+* Forget password option sends a mail to user's registerd email id to reset the password and redirects to login page after resetting the password.

 ### Acknowledgments
 * MongoDB for storing user data securely.